addtt/attend-infer-repeat-pytorch/README.md

 CUDA_VISIBLE_DEVICES=0 python main.py
 ```

+## Results

+### Original multi-MNIST dataset

-Results on the MNIST experiment from the paper are often (about 80% of the time)
-reproduced with this implementation.
+Multi-MNIST results are often (about 80% of the time) reproduced with this implementation.
 In the other cases, the model converges to a local maximum of the ELBO where the
 recurrent attention often predicts more objects than the ground truth (either
 using more objects to model one digit, or inferring blank objects).

-## Results

 |  dataset             | likelihood                  | accuracy     | ELBO        | log _p(x)_ ≥ <br> [100 iws] |
 | -------------------- |:---------------------------:|:------------:|:-----------:|:-------------------:|